 The Tiered Combat Helmet will top off the next generation Soldier Combat Ensemble currently under development and initial entry into service.

-The new EXFIL Tiered Combat Helmet is lighter (1.18 - 1.25kg) and is armoured to NIJ Level IIIA (9mm and 17 g fragmentation to 2400 fps) with a maximum of less than 16mm deformation in ambient temps or 25mm deformation in extreme heat, cold or maritime environments.
+The new EXFIL Tiered Combat Helmet is lighter (1.18 - 1.25kg) and is armored to NIJ Level IIIA (9mm and 17 g fragmentation to 2400 fps) with a maximum of less than 16mm deformation in ambient temps or 25mm deformation in extreme heat, cold or maritime environments.

-The Tiered Tactical Helmet comes in two sizes (Size 1 and Size 2) but fit is able to be further user customised by the selection of two Zorbium inner lining systems for each size and with LED inclusions for both Right Eye and Left Eye Dominant soldiers.
+The Tiered Tactical Helmet comes in two sizes (Size 1 and Size 2) but fit is able to be further user customized by the selection of two Zorbium inner lining systems for each size and with LED inclusions for both Right Eye and Left Eye Dominant soldiers.

 The EXFIL has two side mounted Magpul MOE mounting rails, a forward NVG mounting fixture and retention lanyard and the Peltor Headset Adaptor to assist communications head set fitment.

 An Australian Multicam Camouflage (AMCU) fabric helmet cover and a Counterweight Kit complete the TCH assembly.